AviadKorakin/ChessLiteServerAPI/README.md

 ---

-Let me know if you need further adjustments or additional content!
+This version includes the **promotion icon** to enhance clarity and visualization of the pawn promotion feature.
+Let me know if you need further adjustments!